Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 will be 173% faster than the GeForce 9800 GTX in general, because of its greater data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 580 should be much faster than the GeForce 9800 GTX in general. (explain)

-Texel RateThe GeForce GTX 580 should be a little bit (approximately 14%) faster with regards to texture filtering than the GeForce 9800 GTX. (explain)
+Texel RateThe GeForce GTX 580 should be a bit (approximately 14%) better at texture filtering than the GeForce 9800 GTX. (explain)

-Pixel RateThe GeForce GTX 580 should be much (more or less 243%) faster with regards to full screen anti-aliasing than the GeForce 9800 GTX, and also should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 580 should be quite a bit (about 243%) better at anti-aliasing than the GeForce 9800 GTX, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison